MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-on-premises.md

 ### Tasks to govern group memberships

 The Lifecycle Workflows tasks to govern group memberships can't be used for groups that are synchronized from on-premises Active Directory to Microsoft Entra.
 However, Microsoft Entra ID Governance can be used to [govern on-premises Active Directory (Kerberos) application access](../identity/hybrid/cloud-sync/govern-on-premises-groups.md) with groups from the cloud, which are supported within Lifecycle Workflows.
-For example, you can create a representation within Microsoft Entra of an Active Directory group...

 ## User account tasks (preview)